Please provide your zip code to see plans in your area.

-The No Surprises Act is a federal law that took effect January 1, 2022, to protect consumers from most instances of “surprise” balance billing.
+The No Surprises Act is a federal law that took effect January 1, 2022, to protect consumers from most instances of “surprise” medical bills.
 The legislation was included in the Consolidated Appropriations Act, 2021, which was signed into law by President Trump in December 2020, after receiving strong bipartisan support in Congress.

-The Biden administration spent much of 2021 working on implementation of the new law.
-Interim final regulations were published in July 2021 and October 2021, and a proposed rule was published in September 2021.
-CMS has a helpful overview page, explaining various details of the No Surprises Act.
+The Biden administration spent much of 2021 working on implementation of the new law, with various interim final regulations and final regulations issues.
+An overview of the rulemaking process for the No Surprises Act is available on the CMS website, and CMS also has a helpful overview page, explaining various details of the No Surprises Act.

-Balance billing happens when an out-of-network medical provider sends a patient a bill for their services, beyond whatever amount (if any) the patient’s health insurance paid.
-Surprise balance billing refers to two types of situation in which the patient has little to no control over whether they’re treated by an out-of-network provider:
+The term “surprise medical bills” is a common reference to “surprise balance billing.”
+Balance billing happens when an out-of-network medical provider sends a patient a bill for their services, beyond the amount (if any) the patient’s health insurance paid.
+Surprise balance billing refers to two types of situations in which the patient has little to no control over whether they’re treated by an out-of-network provider:

 In those scenarios, it was quite common for patients to receive an unexpected (surprise) balance bill for the care that they unknowingly received from a medical provider who wasn’t in their insurance plan’s network.

-Various studies indicated that about 20% of emergency room visits resulted in surprise balance billing.
+Various studies indicated that about 20% of emergency room visits resulted in surprise medical bills from out-of-network providers.
 And up to 16% of in-network hospitalizations resulted in surprise balance bills from out-of-network providers who participated in the patient’s care.
 It’s estimated that about 10 million surprise balance bills will be avoided annually as a result of the No Surprises Act.

 Under the No Surprises Act, out-of-network providers cannot send patients a balance bill for emergency treatment or for out-of-network care provided at an in-network hospital.
 Instead, the patient can only be charged their regular in-network cost-sharing amounts.
 And health plan ID cards must display the plan’s in-network deductible and out-of-pocket maximum, so that the information is readily available.